Historic sites in Marlboro Township, New Jersey: Uriah Smock House

 The Uriah Smock Farm was part of a property known as the Homestead Farm.
 It was the property of Uriah's father, John H. Smock.
 In February 1810, John purchased two contiguous tracts of land totaling 167 acres in Freehold Township from his father, Hendrick Smock, for $7,000.
 The land on which the Uriah Smock house later stood had been purchased by Hendrick from George Smock in January 1810.

 The exact construction date of the Smock house could not be obtained through documentary research.
 Judging by the architectural style and existing historical information, the house can roughly be dated from between circa 1830 to before 1848.
 It appears to have been built by John H. Smock (1781-1865) and his son Uriah Smock (1815-1881).
 Given John's age (49) in 1830 it is likely that the house was redone or entirely rebuilt with Greek Revival details when the style came into vogue.
 The original house may have been built in the late 1700s.
 There is also the possibility that the Smocks lived elsewhere until deciding to build a house on the farm.
 Sources place John H. Smock in Freehold Township during this period, including the record of him serving as deacon at the Dutch Reformed Church on and off from 1810 through 1816, and a record of the manumission of a slave, Betty Thomas, in 1825.
 Greek Revival style houses were popular during this period in the township.

 The farmhouse appeared on the 1861 map of Monmouth County and in the F.W.
 Beers 1873 atlas.
 The inset of Marlboro village in the 1873 map shows the lane leading directly from the village to the farmhouse.

 During Uriah Smock's tenure on the property, he farmed 100 acres and owned between 37 and 50 additional unimproved acres.
 He was known to harvest and ship marl from his farm.
 He was recorded in the agricultural censuses with horses, cows, and swine, among other livestock, a mixed crop of grains, mostly corn, and many bushels of Irish potatoes.
 He maintained an apple orchard of 250 trees, and produced garden vegetables.
 His property now is largely the Lexington Development, which was constructed circa 2000.
 The Smock Home was preserved as part of an agreement with the Township of Marlboro.

 Vanderveer House

-Vanderveer House was built circa 1722.
+Vanderveer House was built circa 1722; had an addition in 1840 and a complete restoration in 1995.
+In 1906, there were some minor renovations consisting of an outside door to the library and some minor outside improvements.
 It is not largely visible from the road.
 There is a Marlboro Township Historic Commission sign at the road at location 176 Ryan Road which reads, "Original elements still remain in this Colonial home, which once belonged to Tunis Vanderveer, a large landowner.
 The house was used as a locating point in drawing the boundaries of Marlborough Township in 1848 when it became independent from Freehold Township."